Data Everywhere, Statisticians Anywhere

 I had the honor to deliver the commencement speech at the UCLA Statistics graduation this past weekend.
 I’m going to put this here for posterity before my memory tucks it away never to be uttered again.
-I truncated the speech last minute, so these notes are little more coherent than my delivery.
+I truncated the speech last minute, so these notes are a little more coherent than my delivery.

 A big congratulations to all of you!
 It took a lot of work, a lot of distributions, sampling, and debugging in R to get here today, but you made it.
 Today’s your day.